ruudlinssen/blog/_posts/2019-08-11-hackthebox-arkham/2019-08-11-hackthebox-arkham.md

                              *Users
 ```

 As we can see here, `Batman` is a member of `Administrators`.
 That is good.
-We can try to use `runas` command to run commands as `Batman`, but for some reason the command exists silently.
+We can try to use `runas` command to run commands as `Batman`, but for some reason the command exits silently.
 We can try to use `powershell` to do the same:

 First start a listener on your local machine: